Structured word inquiry

-Structured Word Inquiry (SWI) is a pedagogical technique involving the scientific investigation of the spelling of words.
-SWI considers morphology, etymology, relatives, and phonology.
+Structured Word Inquiry (SWI) is a pedagogical technique that involves the scientific investigation of the spelling of words.
+SWI emphasizes the scientific exploration of word structure through morphology, etymology, related words, and phonology.
 The guiding principles of SWI are (1) "the primary function of English spelling is to represent meaning" and (2) "conventions by which English spelling represents meaning are so well-ordered and reliable that spelling can be investigated and understood through scientific inquiry."

+Research and Effectiveness

+Extensive research has shown that morphology-based instruction, such as SWI, can significantly improve literacy skills.
+A systematic review of the literature, The Effects of Morphological Instruction on Literacy Skills (2010), found that teaching morphology helps students connect spelling, meaning, and pronunciation in ways that enhance reading and writing.
+Additionally, SWI has been found to align well with various literacy instruction models, including phonics-based systems, and strengthens students' understanding of English orthography by emphasizing the relationship between sounds, meanings, and word origins.

-Four questions
+Four Questions

-SWI uses four questions to investigate the spelling of a word:
+SWI uses four guiding questions to investigate the spelling of a word: